International Cyanide Management Code: Signatories and certification

 The Cyanide Code is a resource for any gold or silver mine, cyanide producer or cyanide transporter regarding best practices for cyanide management.
 A company that becomes a signatory to the Cyanide Code commits to implement its Principles and Standards of Practice at its operations and to demonstrate compliance by having their facilities audited against the Cyanide Code's Verification Protocols.

 The first 14 Cyanide Code signatory companies were announced in November 2005.
 Since then, the number of companies participating in the program has substantially increased.
-As of January 1, 2022, the Cyanide Code had 215 signatory companies, with operations in 55 countries.
-These include 54 gold mining companies, 29 cyanide producers, and 132 cyanide transporters.
+As of January 1, 2024, the Cyanide Code had 214 signatory companies, with operations in 48 countries.
+These include 57 gold mining companies, 32 cyanide producers, and 137 cyanide transporters.

 Gold and silver mines, cyanide production facilities, and cyanide transport operations owned by Cyanide Code signatory companies are certified through a transparent process using independent third-party professional auditors and technical experts meeting requirements established by ICMI for experience and expertise.
 The initial audit must be conducted within three years of the facility's owner becoming a signatory, and audits to evaluate continuing compliance are conducted on a three-year interval.
-Operations are certified in compliance with the Cyanide Code based on the auditors’ findings, and a summary of the audit results, as well as the credentials of the auditors, are made available to the public on the Cyanide Code website.
+Operations are certified in compliance with the Cyanide Code based on the auditors' findings, and a summary of the audit results, as well as the credentials of the auditors, are made available to the public on the Cyanide Code website.

 The program's transparency gives stakeholders the ability to judge the rigor of the audit process and the audit findings.

 The Cyanide Code is being widely implemented in the gold mining sector.

 The global reach of the Cyanide Code is demonstrated by the signatory mining companies with participating operations in 32 countries account for the vast majority of the sodium cyanide used in the industrial gold and silver mining sectors.
-Another way of looking at the scale is to realize that better than half of the world’s gold production by cyanidation at industrial mines is taking place under the conditions laid down by the Cyanide Code.
+Another way of looking at the scale is to realize that better than half of the world's gold production by cyanidation at industrial mines is taking place under the conditions laid down by the Cyanide Code.

-As of January 1, 2022, 358 operations were in the program, of which 290 operations were certified in compliance with the Cyanide Code, including 106 gold mines, 34 cyanide production facilities, and 150 cyanide transporters.
-Two hundred twenty-eight had been audited two or more times and found to have maintained compliance.
+As of January 1, 2024, 358 operations were in the program, of which 281 operations were certified in compliance with the Cyanide Code, including 100 gold mines, 40 cyanide production facilities, and 141 cyanide transporters.
+Two hundred twenty-nine had been audited two or more times and found to have maintained compliance.
+Sixty operations have been certified five or more times representing 12 or more years of continuous compliance to the Cyanide Code.

-In February 2022, ICMI announced the milestone achievement of the 1000th certification in the program’s history.
+In February 2022, ICMI announced the milestone achievement of the 1000th certification in the program's history.